*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 And for someone who is absolutely spider phobic to be driving through these great nets of enormous spiders, that was quite a challenge.

-But we did actually see the pride of lions, the very, very pale ones that were set to do the breeding for the next generation because the white lion, I can't remember the name of the baby that Linda so loved, had been born and everybody was very excited about that.
+Because the white lion, I can't remember the name of the baby that Linda so loved, had been born and everybody was very excited about that.

 But because of their inexperience, there wasn't enough land to feed the lions and they were burrowing.

-And this very special baby, this special female was burrowing and got buried alive and died.
+And this very special baby, this special female, was burrowing and got buried alive and died.

 So that was very, very, very tragic.

-And I now subsequently coming to Turkey and meeting up in Turkey eventually with the Gobekli Tepe trail, I've lost touch with the African I mean, I have friends down there still from my visit, but I've lost touch with that energy, if you like.
+And I now subsequently coming to Turkey and meeting up in Turkey eventually with the Gobekli Tepe Trail, I've lost touch with the African.

 Okay.